aniketmondal1210/LeetCode-Odyssey/3492. Maximum Containers on a Ship/README.md

-# Problem: Maximum Containers on a Ship
+# Maximum Containers on a Ship

 ## Problem Statement
 You are given a positive integer `n` representing an **n × n cargo deck** on a ship.